MarsUniversity/ECE382/source/lessons/lsn14-15/ice/index.md

 By the end of class, you will:

+1. Know the speed of your clock
+1. Know how long your button bounces for

 # Calibrate DCO

 1. Load `clock.asm` on to your uC and disconnect from laptop